Daniel-KM/Omeka-S-module-Access/README.md

 #### Reverse proxy and private IPs

 When Omeka S is behind a reverse proxy (Traefik, nginx, Apache, Docker bridge, load balancer), fill the field "Trusted proxies" with the internal IPs of your reverse proxy.
-The module then reads `X-Forwarded-For` or `X-Real-IP` instead of the proxy socket address — but only when the request comes from one of these trusted IPs, to prevent header spoofing.
+The module then reads `X-Forwarded-For` or `X-Real-IP` instead of the proxy socket address, but only when the request comes from one of these trusted IPs, to prevent header spoofing.
 Without this list, every visitor is seen with the proxy IP and, if that IP is listed in the rules, all visitors inherit the rights attached to it.

-The trusted proxy is auto-detected on install, on upgrade and on config form submit: if the list is empty and proxy headers are present on the current admin request, `REMOTE_ADDR` is added automatically.
+The trusted proxy is auto-detected on install, on upgrade and on config form
+submit: if the list is empty and proxy headers are present on the current admin request, `REMOTE_ADDR` is added automatically.
 An existing list is never overwritten.

 The configuration page warns automatically when:
 - a reverse proxy header is detected but no trusted proxy is configured;
 - trusted proxies are configured but no proxy header is detected on the current request;
-- a private or loopback IP (RFC1918, 127/8, fc00::/7, link-local, etc.)
+- a private or loopback IP (RFC1918, 127/8, fc00::/7, link-local, etc.) is
-  is listed in the access rules — typical sign of a Docker bridge or internal proxy leaking to external visitors;
+  listed in the access rules, typical sign of a Docker bridge or internal proxy leaking to external visitors;
 - the IP of the current administrator request is itself listed in the access rules and no trusted proxy is configured (critical: indicates a proxy bypass).

 #### Authorization endpoint for external services

 The module exposes a lightweight endpoint at `/access/authorize` returning the authorization result as an HTTP status code with an empty body:

 - `200`: access allowed
 - `403`: access denied